 The most popular honey-producing bee is locally known as putiukan (Apis dorsata).
 Nigwan is a smaller honeybee (probably Apis florea or Apis indica) building hives in tree trunks.
-Small varieties of bees, such as antuti, build very small nests containing a negligible quantity of honey.
-The gathering of putiukan beehives is risky and requires considerable skill.
-The equipment basic consists of a rope, a smoking torch of dried or of other leaves materials, and a bush-The gatherer knife. climbs the vines encircling the trunk, until he reaches the The bees canopy.

-are driven away by smoking the nest.
+Small varieties of bees, such as antuti, build very small nests containing are driven away by smoking the nest.
 Then the hive is cut and wrapped up in leaves, placed in a container and lowered down with a rope.
 The honey from the small niguan bees is harvested by enlarging the hole found in the tree trunk, either by means of an axe or a bush-knife.
 Apart from honey, hives contain bee larvae representing an additional source of protein.
 Despite its high energy content (100 grams of honey contain more than 280 calories), nowadays, honey is used sparingly in domestic consumption, and it is largely sold to buy rice and other prime commodities.